uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Alternatively, if the stations were too complex a larger piece could be laser cut to cover this section.
 This means that the overall design remains mostly the same but that any confusing elements can be simplified over time.

-As some people living with dementia have reduced dexterity in their hands, we chose switches that are easy to activate that way and spaced apart so that they can be individually pressed with a knuckle.
+As some people living with dementia have reduced dexterity in their hands, we chose that can be individually pressed with a knuckle.

 ##### Laser-cutting